LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 ## Cancale

 We arrived [**Cancale**](https://en.wikipedia.org/wiki/Cancale) at the right time, just before lunch.
 This fishing village is famous for its oyster beds, its oyster farmers everywhere, its popular oyster market, and its countless restaurants where you can order oysters.
-[According to Wikipedia](https://en.wikipedia.org/wiki/Cancale#Oysters), the oyster beds of Cancale cover more than 7 square kilometres, and they harvest about 25,000 tons of oysters each year.
+[According to Wikipedia](https://en.wikipedia.org/wiki/Cancale#Oysters), the oyster beds of Cancale cover more than 7 square kilometers, and they harvest about 25,000 tons of oysters each year.
 Impressive, even for someone like me who finds eating raw oysters quite disgusting.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48608785703_5d47a9d5ca_k.jpg" title="Panoramic with lots of oysters beds and the popular Oyster Market" >}}